ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-06-error-measurement.md

 # K-fold CV

-For a 5-fold CV, there are 5 groups of data used to train the model and 5 groups that was not used to train the model but used to estimate the prediction error, ending up with 5 error estimates that are averaged to obtain a robust estimate of the error.
+For a 5-fold CV, there are 5 groups of data (of equal size) used to train the model and 5 groups that was not used to train the model but used to estimate the prediction error, ending up with 5 error estimates that are averaged to obtain a robust estimate of the error.

 ![5cv](https://github.com/user-attachments/assets/3f02ea24-44cc-4df2-bdb0-61662ac59b3d)